 Academic Dishonesty & Plagiarism

 As an academic community, Landmark strives to instill and foster intellectual honesty and integrity.
+Academic dishonesty includes but is not limited to inappropriate giving or receiving of aid during tests, and plagiarism.

 Effective evaluation of student work can occur only in an environment in which intellectual honesty is respected.
 Academic dishonesty is a clear violation of academic integrity and academic responsibility.
 Academic dishonesty includes, but is not limited to, inappropriate giving or receiving of aid during tests and plagiarism.